MorrisSimons/Legal-KnowledgeGraph/README.md

 This image is more to demonstrate the idea of the graph.
-Where you can connect diffrent laws to foregin laws, such as European Union law and other laws.
-So for example you want to draft a legal document.
-It can find the corresponding laws and terms for example vaction rights in the other country.
+Where you can connect different laws to foreign laws, such as European Union law and other laws.
+So for example, you want to draft a legal document.
+It can find the corresponding laws and terms, for example, vacation rights in the other country.

-Also connect diffrent high court rulings to those laws to check for legal edge cases.
-The gigster examples is just to make it easy.
-An LLM (or agent what ever) can then dig deeper for example a gigster in not classified as an employee in sweden.
-Then connect classifications of what an employee is in sweden. etc.
+Also, connect different high court rulings to those laws to check for legal edge cases.
+The gigster examples are just to give an easy explanation of what im trying to do.
+An LLM (or agent or whatever) can then dig deeper, for example, a gigster in not classified as an employee in Sweden.
+Then connect the classifications of what an employee is in Sweden. etc.

-We also have other laws that effect vaccation right such as laws for radiological workers or military workers in sweden.
+We also have other laws that affect vacation rights, such as laws for radiological workers or military workers in Sweden.

-we also have paragraphs on the law with its own connections to diffrent contexts.
+We also have paragraphs on the law with its own connections to different contexts.